jundalisay/spblist/content/en/research/sarkar/travels/part-18.md

 normally very loquacious during his walks.
 Tonight, for the first time.
 He walked in silence.

-Eye of the Hurricane

-195

 Our footsteps echoed in the air, the wind providing the only audible background to our thoughts.
 Without the distraction of speech, we sank deep into a spiritual mood.

 Halfway through the walk, Baba pointed at some distant tall trees, colorless in the faint night light, waving like feather-fans in the wind.
 "See the Cosmic Wave," He said slowly.
 It was His one and only sentence.

 It was a unique field walk, which in a way I enjoyed more than any other.